seannx/cmpe131book/CONTRIBUTING.md

 2. Open Xcode, click "Clone an existing project".
 The URL is your fork repo.

     *Do not clone the original repo*

 3. In terminal cd /your local repo directory then type

     git remote add upstream https://github.com/seannx/cmpe131book.git

     git fetch upstream

     git branch --set-upstream-to=upstream/master master

     This will make your fork repo listen to master repo, if there is any change made in master repo, your fork repo will update automatically.

+4. Create a new development branch

+    git checkout -b dev

+Then you can start developing under dev branch

 ## Pull request